-The Patio Awning Switch is located inside the RV, on the Command Center.
+On the G-Class, the Patio Awning Switch is located inside the RV, on the Command Center.

 Watch your hand placement while deploying and retracting, possible pinch points.

 DO NOT attempt any repairs to any awning.
 The awning roll tube is under extreme spring tension.
 Repairs should only be performed by an authorized dealer and/or repair center.